Rough temperature guide (continued)

 Here are Artisan plots of several shot profiles, with commentary.
 The brew water temperature drop at the end of each shot indicates that water has been drained from the cylinder.

 Artisan missed the peak here, where brew water peaks at 202°F/94°C. With a fully preheated cylinder, temperature decline is very gradual, going to 188°F/87°C one minute in.
 Keeping in mind the lag time for Artisan sampling, low pressure preinfusion ran for 15 seconds, followed by full pressure.
 So this covers about a 45 second full pressure pull until the shot completed.
 Temperature in the coffee cake peaked at 189.5°F/87.5°C (after adjusting for TC calibration).
-Remember that SCA guidelines measure brew water, not water in the coffee bed, but I thought readers would find that reading interesting, because the ground coffee is also absorbing heat.
+Remember that SCA guidelines measure brew water, not water in the coffee bed, but I thought readers would find that reading interesting, because the ground coffee, the portafilter and the shower screen are also absorbing heat.

 Here, brew water is estimated to reach a maximum of 183°F/84°C and declines gradually to 172°F/78°C as the shot nears completion at 49 seconds.
 The shot fully completes at 55 seconds.
 The maximum coffee temperature is 147°F/64°C.